 As a prescription-only medication, you will first need to be prescribed Priligy before you can take it.
 At UK Meds, you don’t need an existing prescription to order Priligy, as one will be provided for you after a successful consultation.

 Like with any medication, you should be aiming to find the lowest effective dose.
-Priligy is available as either a 30mg or 60mg tablet and everyone taking it for the first time should start on the 30mg dose.
+Priligy is available as either a 30mg or 60mg tablet, and everyone taking it for the first time should start on the 30mg dose.

-There are plenty of other premature ejaculation treatments besides Priligy, with a lot of them focusing on reducing sensitivity in the penis.
+There are plenty of other premature ejaculation treatments besides Priligy, with a lot of them focused on reducing sensitivity in the penis.
 This could be done via an anaesthetic spray or cream (like Stud 100 or Emla cream) or by using thick condoms such as Durex Extra Safe.